 Air facilities provide a long-distance mode for traveling to and from the City of Sisters.
-The closest airport is the Sisters Eagle Air Airport, which is privately owned and located adjacent to the northeastern edge of the Sisters Urban Growth Boundary (UGB).
-This airport is classified as a category 4 airport in the Oregon Aviation Plan24, is open to the public, and has a landing fee.
+The Sisters Eagle Air Airport is a privately owned airport located within City limits.
+The airport property was annexed in 2014.
+It is classified as a category 4 airport in the Oregon Aviation Plan22, is open to the public, and has a landing fee.
+In addition, the runway is in good condition.
 On average, the airport operates twenty-seven times a week with a majority of use coming from general aviation.
 Other passenger and freight air transportation is available in Redmond at the Roberts Field Airport and in Bend at the Bend Municipal Airport.
 Both airports are approximately 25 miles away.
 No additional facilities are considered necessary within Sisters.

-24 Oregon Aviation Plan, Oregon Department of Transportation Aeronautics Division, February 2000.
+22 Oregon Aviation Plan, Oregon Department of Transportation Aeronautics Division, February 2000.